 - Violin with Tcha Limberger (Registration is closed for this offering.)

 - Monday night housing – $50 for an additional night in the dorms.
-Early arrivals are not obliged to attend—nor are they automatically registered for—the Tuesday workshops.
+No longer available.

-- Tuesday meals – $50 for an additional day of meals on campus for anyone arriving Monday.
+- Tuesday meals – $50 for an additional day of meals.
+No longer available.